Michael P. C. Carns

-Michael Patrick Chamberlain Carns (born June 23, 1937) is a retired four-star general in the United States Air Force (USAF).
+Michael Patrick Chamberlain Carns (June 23, 1937 – October 11, 2023) was a four-star general in the United States Air Force (USAF).
 He served as the Vice Chief of Staff of the United States Air Force from 1991 to 1994.

 Early life

 Carns was born in Junction City, Kansas.
 After graduating from St. John's College High School, Washington, D.C. in 1955, he went to the United States Air Force Academy and graduated with a Bachelor of Science degree in 1959.

 After completing his B.S. degree, Carns completed primary pilot training in March 1960 at Graham Air Base in Florida and basic pilot training in September 1960 at Laredo Air Force Base in Texas.